pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - `MatchNotification`: Component that displays when a match is found
 - `EmptyState`: Component displayed when no cards are available, with action buttons

+### Discovery Filters

+The discovery filters interface is implemented in `client/src/pages/discovery-filters.tsx`.
+This page provides users with options to customize their discovery experience by applying various filters.

+The discovery filters page has been consolidated into a single implementation in version 1.3.2.
+Previously, there were multiple versions of the discovery filters page with similar functionality, causing maintenance challenges.
+The current implementation provides:

+- Filters for collaboration types
+- Filters for content topics
+- Company sector/tag filters
+- Filters based on follower counts (both user and company)
+- Funding stage filters
+- Token status filters
+- Blockchain network filters
+- Master toggle for enabling/disabling all filters

+Each filter can be independently enabled or disabled, giving users fine-grained control over their discovery experience.
+The filter settings are stored in the user's marketing preferences in the database.

 ### Card Types

 The Discovery feed displays two types of cards: